Skip to main content

 How I affect peoples’ lives

-The job I am doing now makes a different in the lives of our employees.
-As a sheet metal worker, I could not make decisions or changes that might make things more efficient.
-I’m in a position of leadership.
+The job I am doing now makes a difference in the lives of our employees.
+When I was a sheet metal worker, I could not make decisions or changes that might make things more efficient.
+Now that I’m in a position of leadership, I have more input.
 Workers look to management for answers and when they need help with their jobs.
 For example, if supplies are ready on time and onsite, the company makes money.
 If they lose too much, they could go out of business or lay people off.

 In other cases, the work culture might not be very good.
 Managers look for ways to solve problems that arise in the workplace.
 For example, if a worker is feeling stressed, they need someone to talk too.
 It might just be to vent.
 It might be that a small change will make a big difference.
 It feels good to help solve problems that the workers can’t do on their own.
 It also feels good when you get to help the company save money or do well.